5a7man/DFT_Computation/README.md

 # DFT_Computation
-DFT function helps to compute N - point Discrete Fourier Transform of a Discrete Time Domain Signal in MATLAB
+DFT is a MATLAB function, helps to compute N - point Discrete Fourier Transform of a Discrete Time Domain Signal.
+Its licensed under GNU General Public License.